French Recipes/ Pastry

 I came across this recipe by Mary Berry, considered the British doyenne of baking (you may have seen her as a judge on the Great British Bake Off).
 Although she calls her recipe Pear and Blueberry Galette, mine came out more like a cake, rather than the free form, pie-like galette.
 Whatever you choose to call it, this is an incredibly easy and delicious pastry, worthy of serving at a formal dinner or along with your morning coffee.

 For this recipe, you’ll need a 9 or 10-inch ridged tart pan, although you could use a round cake pan as well.
 It also calls for using two ‘tins’ (cans) of pear halves, but fresh pears could also be used.
-The main challenge was baking it long enough so the inside of cake was thoroughly cooked; this is easily fixed by baking a little longer with a sheet of aluminum foil placed on top of the pan.
+The main challenge was baking it long enough so the inside of cake was thoroughly cooked; this is easily fixed by baking a little longer with a sheet of aluminum foil placed on top of the pan to prevent burning.

 So let’s get started!